contact us q&a board ARHA Banner

 1. The Chairman of the Board shall preside at all meetings of the Executive Board.
 In the absence of the Chairman of the Board the ARHA President or his/her designee shall conduct the meeting.

-3. Normal decisions are made by consensus if it is evident that members present at the meeting are all in agreement; however, if it is evident that the item in question does not have 100% support, a formal vote (with motion and second) shall be held
+3. Normal decisions are made by consensus if it is evident that members present at the meeting are all in agreement; however, if it is evident that the item in question does not have 100% support, a formal vote (with motion and second) shall be held.

 4. If a formal vote is taken on an item a simple majority vote wins.

-6. In the event that it is impractical to hold an Executive Board meeting, the Chairman of the Board may solicit a vote by phone calls or mail vote to members of the Board.
+6. In the event that it is impractical to hold an Executive Board meeting, the Chairman of the Board may solicit a vote by phone call or mail vote to members of the Board.

-7. The Secretary/Treasurer shall keep an official record of all proceedings of the Board and shall provide copies of the minutes to all board members of this board.
+7. The Secretary/Treasurer shall keep an official record of all proceedings of the Board and shall provide copies of the minutes to all board members of this board

 II.
 Board of Directors: